Search

 Impact on Share Prices

-BP, whose new CEO Meg O'Neill will start in April, said it would shift money from buybacks to shrinking its debt and refocus investment in oil and gas projects where it expects better returns.
+The oil major, which will see a new CEO, Meg O'Neill, take the helm in April, said it would shift money from buybacks to shrinking its debt and refocus investment in oil and gas projects where it expects better returns.

 RBC and Barclays analysts said scrapping buybacks was the right move for the company, given its debt.